meizy/evernote-to-gdrive/README.md

   - If Google shows an unverified-app warning, click **Continue**.
   - On the permissions screen, approve the requested Google Drive access and click **Continue**.

 > **Migration time** — gdrive mode is throttled to ~3 Drive API writes/second.
 Actual duration depends on note count, attachment sizes, and network speed.
-As a rough reference, ~1,000 notes took about 1 hour.
-Local mode is much faster: less than a minue for 1,000 notes.
+As a rough reference, ~1,000 notes take about 1 hour.
+Local mode is much faster: less than a minute for 1,000 notes.

 ### Migrate to a local folder (no Google account needed):